papaj2139/FileExaminer/README.md

 - **Memory Usage Monitoring**: Monitor memory usage during scans to ensure efficient resource allocation.

+## New in Version 1.3

+- **Parallel Scanning**: Introducing parallel scanning, which allows FileExaminer to utilize multiple threads for faster scans on multi-core systems.

+- **Multiple Output Formats**: Choose from multiple output formats, including plain text, CSV, and JSON, to export scan results.

 ## Features

 - Scan a directory and its subdirectories to find the largest files and folders.